Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Introduction

 To tackle those disadvantages, we study if and how dataset sizes for \ac{am} can be reduced and what the \textit{composition} (total number of topics, samples, and samples per topic) of these datasets should be to train high-performing models.
-In contrast to simpler text classification tasks with a single input (e.g. document categorization or sentiment analysis), creating datasets for cross-topic \ac{am} is more complicated, because it requires controlling two or more inputs (e.g. topic and sentence) as well as a diverse choice of topics, which we show in this work.

-Our work is motivated by few-shot learning \cite{wei2021finetuned,schick-2021-cloze,ruckle-emnlp-2020-zeroshot,NIPS2016_90e13578} and diversity sampling \cite{larson-etal-2019-outlier,katharopoulos2018not,NIPS2017_2f37d101} approaches. \citet{larson-etal-2019-outlier} show that \textit{unique} samples (similar to \textit{outliers} in \citet{NIPS2017_2f37d101}), i.e. samples that differ strongly in structure or content from other samples, can increase model robustness.
+In contrast to simpler text classification tasks with a single input (e.g. document categorization or sentiment analysis), creating datasets for cross-topic \ac{am} is more complicated, as it requires controlling two or more inputs (e.g. topic and argument component) and a diverse choice of topics, which we show in this work. \\\\ Our work is motivated by few-shot learning \cite{wei2021finetuned,schick-2021-cloze,ruckle-emnlp-2020-zeroshot,NIPS2016_90e13578} and diversity sampling \cite{larson-etal-2019-outlier,katharopoulos2018not,NIPS2017_2f37d101} approaches. \citet{larson-etal-2019-outlier} show that \textit{unique} samples (similar to \textit{outliers} in \citet{NIPS2017_2f37d101}), i.e. samples that differ strongly in structure or content from other samples, can increase model robustness.
 Thus, in addition to relying on models that are able to learn with fewer samples, we increase the diversity of samples in our dataset by integrating a large number of distinct topics (i.e., outliers) and, in turn, aim to increase the robustness of our models.

-As a testbed, we create a benchmark with two datasets that only differ in the number of topics and samples per topic.
-We research the influence of these two compositional parameters on model performance, as well as cost and time of the annotation process.
-We verify findings from the benchmark datasets on two AM datasets from a different domain and with a slightly different task.
+As a testbed, we create a benchmark with two datasets that have an equal number of training samples and only differ in the number of topics and samples per topic.
+We research the influence of these two compositional parameters on model performance and costs of the annotation process, showing that a largely increased number of topics improves model performance by up to 4.1pp in this scenario.
+We verify findings from the benchmark datasets on two \ac{am} datasets from different domains with a slightly different task and find that we can save up to almost 90\% of the annotation costs if we are willing to sacrifice 5\% of the maximum model performance.